fgnt/tssep_data/egs/libri_css/README.md

 The training is done in two steps.
 First, the TS-VAD model is trained and then the TS-SEP model.

-To start the training of the TS-VAD model, run the following command:
+To start the training of the TS-VAD model, run the following command in the folder `<tssep_data>/egs/libri_css`:
 ```bash
 make tsvad
 ```